What Is the Milky Way?

 The Milky Way originally came into being after the Big Bang, which occurred about 13.8 million years ago.
 Before this notably monumental event, the Universe was nothing but a hot, dense force.

-The Big Bang marks the time where the Universe began to expand and cool at a very rapid rate.
+The Big Bang marks the time when the Universe began to expand and cool at a very rapid rate.
 As the Universe cooled, bands of gas began to come together and form clumps, thus commencing the process of nuclear fusion that forms stars.
 As stars began to appear, they, in turn, were pulled together into groups by the forces of gravity, eventually forming their own separate galaxies.

 Why Is Our Galaxy Called the Milky Way?

-The truth is that nobody knows who exactly is responsible for giving the galaxy its name, there is plenty of evidence as to how the name evolved.
+The truth is that nobody knows who exactly is responsible for giving the galaxy its name, but there is plenty of evidence as to how the name evolved.
 What is known is that the term “Milky Way” has been used in Western Astronomy for at least 2,500 years.

 Suffice it to say, the galaxy has almost always been associated with that white creamy substance we know as milk.
 The current English name of the Milky Way Galaxy originates way back in the time of the ancient Greeks, who, upon looking up at this distinct light-colored patch highlighted against the dark background of the night’s sky, named the galaxy galaxias kyklos, or the “milky circle”.
 In addition, the Greek root word for the galaxy, Galactos, literally translates to “the milky thing in the sky”.

 In fact, the Milky Way featured prominently in ancient Greek mythology.
-It is said that when Zeus brought his young half mortal half God son Hercules home to his wife Hera to breastfeed, Hera, being unimpressed with Zeus’s many affairs, pushed the illegitimate baby away.
+It is said that when Zeus brought his young half-mortal, half-god son Hercules home to his wife Hera to breastfeed, Hera, being unimpressed with Zeus’s many affairs, pushed the illegitimate baby away.
 The result was a few drops of milk falling from her breast and assuming a permanent position in the night sky.

 The ancient Romans would also jump on the milk train by going on to dub this highly visible solar formation via lactea, which translates roughly to the “road of milk”.
-In the epic Roman poem Metamorphoses, the author Ovid states “There is a high track, seen when the sky is clear, called the Milky Way, and known for its brightness.”
+In the epic Roman poem Metamorphoses, the author Ovid states, “There is a high track, seen when the sky is clear, called the Milky Way, and known for its brightness.”

 The Milky Way is even immortalized in the title of a popular American candy bar invented by Frank Mars in 1923, which was named after the galaxy in honor of its trademark milky malted filling.
 There are various other cultural and linguistic translations of the Milky Way, most of which tend to consistently and predictably center around the common theme of milk.